Feed the Future Innovation Lab for Horticulture (program brochure)

-Since 2014, the Horticulture Innovation Lab has led research projects in Kenya, Rwanda, Tanzania, Uganda, Zambia, Guinea, Burkina Faso, Bangladesh, Cambodia, Nepal, Tajikistan, Guatemala, and Honduras.
+Since 2014, the Innovation Lab for Horticulture has led research projects in Kenya, Rwanda, Tanzania, Uganda, Zambia, Guinea, Burkina Faso, Bangladesh, Cambodia, Nepal, Tajikistan, Guatemala, and Honduras.
 These projects rely on collaboration between local organizations, research agencies and private companies, with leadership from top researchers at:

 - Penn State

 - Rutgers, the State University of New Jersey